 Standing close to the west end of the village of Gullane is the ruin of St Andrew's Kirk, sometimes referred to as St Andrews Church or the Old Church of St Andrew.
-When we last visited the surviving elements of the kirk were nearing the end of a program of consolidation which had seen centuries of overgrowth by ivy and other vegetation removed, and the stonework pointed and made secure.
-The result ensures that St Andrew's will be around to be appreciated by future generations.
+It is good to report that in recent years the surviving elements of the kirk have undergone a program of consolidation which has seen centuries of overgrowth by ivy and other vegetation removed, and the stonework pointed and made secure.
+This ensures that St Andrew's will be around to be appreciated by future generations.

 Gullane's origins are ancient and the original name for the parish was was "Golyn".
 A church was established on the site of St Andrews in the 800s, and this was replaced by a stone building in the second half of the 1100s.
 It is thought that parts of this first stone church remain on view within the surviving structure.
 During the 1200s the income from the kirk was granted to Dryburgh Abbey by the landowner (and resident of nearby Dirleton Castle) Sir William de Vaux.
 Such altruism was common at the time: and was usually seen as a means of easing the donor's path to heaven.
 It is thought that a number of changes were made to the structure of the church at this time.